DimDam55/Maze-Solving-Rover/README.md

 ## Implementation issues

 - Course correction (driving in a straight line)
-- Reflection of sound waves, when the sensor is in a non-perpenticular position from the left wall ,which results to inaccurate measurements of the distance.
+- Reflection of sound waves, when the sensor is in a non-perpendicular position from the left wall ,which results to inaccurate measurements of the distance.

 ## Solutions to the above issues